pycank/nlp-absa/README.md

-# Aspect-Based Sentiment Analysis in Vietnamese Using VLSP 2018 - Group 6
+# Aspect-Based Sentiment Analysis in Vietnamese - Group 12

 ## Overview
 This project focuses on **Aspect-Based Sentiment Analysis (ABSA)** for Vietnamese hotel and restaurant reviews, leveraging the **VLSP 2018 dataset**.
 The goal is to predict sentiments for specific aspect categories (e.g., "cleanliness", "service quality") and provide actionable insights for businesses in the Vietnamese market.